Matthew 5

 16 You will know these people by the way that they live.
 The things that they do are like their fruit.
 Grapes do not grow on thorn bushes.
 Figs do not grow on weeds.
 17 Good fruit grows on a tree that is good.
 Bad fruit grows on a tree that is not good.
 18 A good tree cannot make bad fruit.
 A bad tree cannot make good fruit.
 19 A farmer will cut down any tree that does not make good fruit.
 He will burn it on a fire.
 20 In the same way, look at the way people live.
 Then you will know what they are really like.

 21 Some people say to me, “Master, Master!”
 But not all of them will come into the kingdom of heaven.
 Only the people who obey God, my Father in heaven, will come in.
 They do what he wants them to do.
 22 On the day when God judges people, many of them will say, “Master, Master!
 We used your authority and we spoke a message from you.
 We used your authority and we sent bad spirits out of people.
 We used your authority to do many powerful things.”
 23 But I will say to these people, “I never knew you.
-You do not obey God.
-You are bad.
+You are wicked people who do not obey God.
 So go away from me.” ’

 Jesus tells a story about two men who each built a house